StarRocks/starrocks/docs/en/quick_start/routine-load.md

 docker compose up --detach --wait --wait-timeout 120
 ```

 Check the progress of the services.
-It should take around 30 seconds for the FE and CN to become healthy.
-The MinIO container will not show a health indicator, but you will be using the MinIO web UI and that will verify its health.
+It should take 30 seconds or more for the containers to become healthy.
+The `routineload-minio_mc-1` container will not show a health indicator, and it will exit once it is done configuring MinIO with the access key that StarRocks will use.
+Wait for `routineload-minio_mc-1` to exit with a `0` code and the rest of the services to be `Healthy`.

-Run `docker compose ps` until MinIO, the FE, and the CN services show a status of `healthy`:
+Run `docker compose ps` until the services are healthy:

 ```bash
 docker compose ps